projectweekend/angular-skycons/README.md

 This module creates a custom directive (tag) that you can use anywhere in your templates.
 This directive has four attributes:

 * **icon** - This one is **required** since it defines which icon you want to display.
 Unlike the other two attributes, this one must be bound to a property of a controller.
 The accepted values for this attribute correspond to the values returned in the `icon` property of data point objects in the [Forecast.io API](https://developer.forecast.io/docs/v2).
 The possible options are: `clear-day`, `clear-night`, `rain`, `snow`, `sleet`, `wind`, `fog`, `cloudy`, `partly-cloudy-day`, or `partly-cloudy-night`.
+* **size** - This is optional, but must be bound to a property of a controller.
+Having this value come from the controller means that you can set it dynamically based on things like `$window.innerWidth`, etc. Since the icon is always a square, you only need to provide a single value.
+If the `size` attribute is not present, the default is a 64px square.
 * **color** - This is optional.
 If the `color` attribute is not present, the default is `black`.
-* **size** - This is optional.
-Since the icon is always a square, you only need to provide a single value.
-If the `size` attribute is not present, the default is a 64px square.
 * **class** - Use this to set the CSS class if needed.

 #### Controller Example